-Converting your Live Photo into a Boomerang will change your Live Photo to 1 second, which is the length of a Boomerang, reducing the time of your 1.5-second long Live Photo by half a second.
+Converting your Live Photo into a Boomerang will change your Live Photo to 1 second, which is the length of a Boomerang, reducing the time of your 1.5-second Live Photo by half a second.
 The good news is that Live Photos often end up being awesome Boomerangs.

 Boomerangs are Instagram’s version of short videos.
-It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo to a Boomerang.
+It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo into a Boomerang.

 Those using older versions can still use the method listed below.
 If you have a new phone, skip ahead for options that work for your phone.

-Open Instagram and select the camera.
+- Open Instagram and select the camera.

-Post the Boomerang to your story and compose the rest of your post as you wish.
+- Post the Boomerang to your Story and compose the rest of your post as you wish.

 It isn’t the most elegant solution, but it gets the job done until Instagram catches up with the present and begins playing nicely with Live Photos.

 Make a Live Photo into an Instagram Boomerang on iPhone 6 and Newer